sopida-chotwanwirach/gloo/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/extauth/v1/extauth.proto.sk.md

 ### PrivateKeyJwt

-Client Secret Exchange requires a signing key for the JWT and an duration for the JWT to be valid.
+Private Key JWT Authentication requires a signing key for the JWT and an duration for the JWT to be valid.

 ```yaml
 "signingKeyRef": .core.solo.io.ResourceRef